Icinga/icinga2/doc/6-distributed-monitoring.md

 Advantages:

 * No local checks need to be defined on the child node (client).
-* Light-weight remote check execution (asynchronous events)
+* Light-weight remote check execution (asynchronous events).
 * No [replay log](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-command-endpoint-log-duration) is necessary for the child node.
 * Pin checks to specific endpoints (if the child zone consists of 2 endpoints).